DendrouLab/panpipes-tutorials/docs/clustering/clustering_tutorial.md

 Clustering tutorial
 ===================

-After the `integration` pipeline, we can run clustering in order to discover in an unsupervised way the cell-type composition in our dataset.
+After the `integration` pipeline, we can run clustering in order to discover the cell-type composition of our dataset in an unsupervised way.

 Let's create a clustering folder where we can run our workflow.